Vanderbilt University Director of Metadata Services in Nashville, Tennessee

 Leadership skills and an ability to work collaboratively and reach consensus with diverse constituencies.

 Proven ability to introduce best practices based on standards, comparative metrics, and peer assessments.

 Effective communication and interpersonal skills with a strong commitment to customer service and teamwork.

-This position requires Bachelors and 8 Years of experience or the equivalent.
+This position requires a Bachelors Degree and 8 Years of experience or the equivalent.